-- Credit risk the risk that the Group may not recover amounts it is owed (debit balances - receivables, bank, debit loans). - Liquidity risk the risk that the Group may not be able to pay an amount as it becomes due. - Interest rate risk - Cash flow interest rate risk the risk that the cash flows will change because the interest rate has changed.
+- Credit risk the risk that the Group may not recover amounts it is owed (debit balances receivables, bank, debit loans). - Liquidity risk the risk that the Group may not be able to pay an amount as it becomes due. - Market risk the group operations are exposed to interest rate risk - Capital risk management the risk that the company maintains a manageable gearing ratio.